rahmaAlmamari/SP_Trigger_Challenge_TeamAmaniMathlaRahma/README.md

 **~~NOTE:~~ Extended stored procedures will be removed in a future version of SQL Server.
 Don't use this feature in new development work.**

+**5. Stored Procedures in CLR:**

+These are SQL Server-based stored procedures that are written in.NET languages, such as C#.
+When complex functionality is required that is difficult to implement with T-SQL alone, such as interacting with external APIs or complex string manipulation, CLR stored procedures can be helpful